GIScience/sketch-map-tool/docs/development-setup.md

 > Note: To just run the Sketch Map Tool locally, provide the required [configuration](/docs/configuration.md)
 > and use Docker Compose: `docker compose up -d`.
-> To connect to the Postgres database when running it as Docker Compose service run:
-> `psql -h localhost -d smt -U smt -p 5444 -W`.

 ## Prerequisites (Requirements)